godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_z()      |
 +----------+--------------------+

-The speed that the linear motor will attempt to reach on the z-axis.
+The speed that the linear motor will attempt to reach on the Z axis.

 .. _class_Generic6DOFJoint_property_linear_spring_x/damping: